vislyhq/visly-state/website/docs/transactions.md

 ## History

-The history api allows you to implement undo & redo functionality in your application with a single line of code.
-Just import the `undo` and `redo` function in your react app and call them based on some user interaction such as a button click.
+The history API allows you to implement undo & redo functionality in your application with a single line of code.
+Just import the `undo` and `redo` functions in your React app and call them based on a user interaction like a button click.
 This will undo / redo the latest mutation or transaction in an effecient way.
-Just like mutations, this will only re-render the components which were effected by the changes to the history.
-Visly State stores historical state in a compact and efficient way making it possible to have a near infinite history stack.
+Just like mutations, this will only re-render the components that were affected by the changes to the history.
+Visly State stores historical state in a compact and efficient way, making it possible to have a near-infinite history stack.

 ```tsx
 import { undo, redo } from '@visly/state`